How to Save a Google Doc as PDF

 Yes, you can email a Google Doc as a PDF attachment without downloading it to your device.
 Go to File > Email > Email this file, then select PDF as the attachment format.
 The recipient will receive the document as a PDF attachment.
 You can also use Google Drive's built-in preview feature to view the PDF version without downloading.

-Expert configuration and ongoing management for security, compliance, and productivity.
+Expert configuration, security hardening, and ongoing management for Google Workspace.